 - If you have already booked, here’s a reminder of the Monitoring Centre details

 - If the recording sheets in the equipment box have run out you can download one here.

 - Full instructions for borrowers are found here.

 - Check our FAQs for commonly asked questions.

 Important – when booking out one of our bat detectors……

 Choose a grid square by clicking on the link below.
 This will take you to our booking site hosted by the British Trust for Ornithology.
 Once you have chosen a square, the team will need to approve it.
 You will then receive an email inviting you to book your detector slot.
 Once you’ve booked please note down any specific details for your chosen centre, such as dates, any request to email/phone in advance, or opening hours.
-Two days before your booking you will receive a reminder with general (but not specific) details.
+Two days before your booking you will receive a reminder with details of your booking.